writing-tools/opencontacts/README.md

 Maintains call log as well coz Android call log app would not be able to show name of contact Also shows the person name upon recieving call

+# Latest debug app

+Latest debug app can be found in #113

 # Translation

 Do you want to see this app in your own language, contribute the translations at https://crwd.in/opencontacts